Jonathan-Vincent/DataVisualisationPortfolio/README.md

 # Data Visualisation Portfolio

 This repository showcases a variety of data visualisations I have created.
-The charts themselves are all made in R or Python, and the underlying data gathering and manipulation tends to be done in Excel or Python or both.
+The charts themselves are all made in R or Python, and the underlying data gathering and manipulation was done in Excel or Python.

 ## Cycle Lanes in Europe
 Source Code: https://github.com/Jonathan-Vincent/CycleLanes